by: Anthony Parent 2013-06-28

 But would you believe that this is not a good thing?

 It is going to take the IRS a long time to go through all the people it suspects of having undisclosed accounts.
 The IRS has a limited resources.
 The IRS has about 10,000 soft disclosures it uncovered to go through.
 So the chances of you being audited for FBARs this year or next or even the year after are very low.

-But let’s say it is 2017 and you finally are selected for an FBAR audit.
-And suppose you are fortunate.
-And instead of being hit with several FBAR penalties, you are “lucky” and only get hit with one 50% FBAR penalty, or $2 million.
+Let's say it is 2017 and you finally are selected for an FBAR audit.
+Suppose you are fortunate and instead of being hit with several FBAR penalties, you are "lucky" and only get hit with one 50% FBAR penalty, or $2 million.
 So in 2017, after you pay the IRS, you are down half.
 So how long will it take you to get back to $4 million?

 Over 14 years.

 That's right, sometime in 2031, you'll be at where you could have been in 2020.
 And that is, if you are lucky.
 The truth is you will never catch up to where you could have been had you disclosed.
 And non-disclosure is a permanent decision that you can not take back.

 (yes, I know in these hypotheticals, I assume all earning can be reinvested tax-free, obviously there are certain restrictions on that, and also I do not take into account the other smaller OVDP taxes and penalties payable)

 That's easy.
 An OVDP Payment negotiation can be made if you can't afford to pay the FBAR-equivalent offshore penalty.

 Great advice.
 Just what is the point of worrying?
 Maybe you won't get caught.
 Maybe you'll be dead before you get caught.
 Maybe your spouse, your kids will be the ones who have to worry about cleaning up the offshore mess you left behind.